Noxy3301/lineairdb-rpc/README.md

 # LineairDB Remote Storage Engine for MySQL

+> [!NOTE]
+> This repository was originally forked from [Tatzhiro/LineairDB-storage-engine](https://github.com/Tatzhiro/LineairDB-storage-engine) but has been re-imported to become an independent project.

 A MySQL storage engine that remotely communicates with LineairDB.
 Separating LineairDB into a standalone process enables multiple MySQL servers to share the same high-performance transaction engine.

 ## Quick Start